jayPatel029/DocuVault-Flutter-and-Nodejs-MongoDB/README.md

 ### Credits

-This project is based on the work of [@mitchkoko](https://github.com/mitchkoko).
+This frontend dashborad is based on the work of [@mitchkoko](https://github.com/mitchkoko).
 I have made modifications to the code for my project.

 **Original Repository:** [Link to Original Repository](https://github.com/mitchkoko/responsivedashboard.git)